apache/trafficcontrol/docs/source/api/deliveryservices_id_health.rst

 Response Structure
 ------------------
-:cachegroups: An array of objects that represent the health of each :term:`Cache Group` assigned to this Delivery Service
+:cachegroups: An array of objects that represent the health of each :term:`Cache Group` assigned to this :term:`Delivery Service`

 	:name:    The name of the :term:`Cache Group` represented by this object
-	:offline: The number of offline cache servers within this :term:`Cache Group`
+	:offline: The number of offline :term:`cache server`\ s within this :term:`Cache Group`
-	:online:  The number of online cache servers within this :term:`Cache Group`
+	:online:  The number of online :term:`cache server`\ s within this :term:`Cache Group`

-:totalOffline: Total number of offline cache servers assigned to this Delivery Service
+:totalOffline: Total number of offline :term:`cache server`\ s assigned to this :term:`Delivery Service`
-:totalOnline:  Total number of online cache servers assigned to this Delivery Service
+:totalOnline:  Total number of online :term:`cache server`\ s assigned to this :term:`Delivery Service`

 .. code-block:: http
 	:caption: Response Example